kubevirt/user-guide/docs/operations/hotplug_volumes.md

 # Hotplug Volumes

 KubeVirt now supports hotplugging volumes into a running Virtual Machine Instance (VMI).
-The volume must be either a block volume or contain a disk image file just like any other regular volume.
-When a VM that has hotplugged volumes is rebooted, the hotplugged volumes will NOT be attached to the restarted VM unless the volumes are persisted.
+The volume must be either a block volume or contain a disk image.
+When a VM that has hotplugged volumes is rebooted, the hotplugged volumes will be attached to the restarted VM.
+If the volumes are persisted they will become part of the VM spec, and will not be considered hotplugged.
+If they are not persisted, the volumes will be reattached as hotplugged volumes

 ## Enabling hotplug volume support